sgraham/libqbe/README.md

 Long term than the TODOs above which are just filling out the existing API:

 - The output of the library is identical to the command line tool (i.e. input suitable for `as`.
-I plan to have libqbe emit other formats in the future.
+It might be nice to have libqbe emit other formats in the future.
 Perhaps directly to object files, rather than requiring an assembler, or directly into memory for JIT-style applications.
-- The API currently uses a lot of implicit context (i.e. current function, current data definition, current block).
-This is because of the parsing model and input format of QBE, where only one top-level data or function can be lexically "active" at a time.
-It would be nice to be able to define multiple functions simultaneously, but the tradeoff is divergence from the original codebase and probably a more verbose API style.
+- The API currently uses a lot of implicit context (i.e. current function, current data definition, current block, current type).
+This is because of the parsing model and input format of QBE, where only one top-level data or function can naturally be lexically "active" at a time.
+It would be nice to be able to define multiple functions simultaneously, but the tradeoff would be divergence from the original codebase and probably a more verbose API style.